 I can rename the Account entity to a completely different name like customers and create another app with it still named as Accounts.
 I would have to modify the sitemap name, change the view names available with each application and select only the relevant charts and dashboards specific to the app that you are creating.
 All this is just standard feature and no customizations yet.
 You can combine multiple entities, dashboards and web resources to create an application for the desired audience, while maintaining data integrity between different applications.

 Another important aspect to keep in mind when creating applications using App Designer is that the traditional CRM security still applies within different applications.
 If you create an app with the account, contact, lead, quote and order entity and give access to the application to a security role for a user, then they can open the app.
 If they don’t have access to the entity using traditional CRM security roles then they won’t be able to see the entity information.
 So, when designing the applications also make sure to create a separate security role just for the app and then apply the security role to different users who need access to it.

 In order to make it available to the security roles assigned to the application, you will need to publish the app and the sitemap design.
-Once the application is published then it is available as an option to them under https://home.dynamics.com or directly using the URL.
+Once the application is published then it is available as an option to them under Dynamics 365 Home.